MagicTor/MagicTor/README.md

 - 👋 Hi, I’m Yussif Jaber.
 - 💞️ My field in IT is in cloud development, network, and systems administration.
-- 👀 I’m particularly interested in automation of tools.
+- 👀 I’m particularly interested in automation of IT systems and tools.
-- 🌱 I’m currently learning python, and uploading daily projects on my 100_Days_of_Code Repository.
+- 🌱 I’m currently learning.
 - 📫 https://www.yussifjaber.com

 <!---